Skip to content

 • Support improving connections between Montgomery College and Town Center;

-• Support the creation of more vibrant and active signage to mark the arrival in RTC including along Rockville Pike and Promenade Park;
+• Support the creation of more vibrant and active signage to mark the arrival in RTC including along Rockville Pike and Promenade Park.

-• Encourage placemaking to attract employees and businesses across the City;
+• Encourage placemaking to attract employees and businesses across the City.

-• Work with REDI, the City of Rockville, and FRIT on exploring ways to attract and retain merchants in RTC including reviewing parking rates and hours, types of merchants approached for leasing opportunities, etc.
+• Work with REDI, the City of Rockville, and Morguard on exploring ways to attract and retain merchants in RTC including reviewing parking rates and hours, types of merchants approached for leasing opportunities, etc.

 • Work with the City of Rockville, REDI, and other stakeholders including WAMTA to improve access to the Rockville Metro station and make it more inviting and attractive through art, culture, and destination entertainment events that differentiate RTC from its competitors.